vuejs/vitepress/docs/config/frontmatter-configs.md

 - Type: `number | [number, number] | 'deep'`
 - Default: `2`

-The level of headers to display in the outline.
-You can specify a particular level by passing a number, or you can provide a level range by passing a tuple containing the bottom and upper limits.
-When passing `'deep'` which equals `[2, 6]`, all header levels are shown in the outline.
+The levels of header in the outline to display for the page.
+It's same as [config.themeConfig.outline](../config/theme-configs#outline), and it overrides the theme config.

 ## lastUpdated